 Why Most Small Business Brands Look Cheap (And How to Fix It)

-Modern consumers make incredibly fast decisions online.
-Before customers read your story, compare your pricing, or understand your expertise, they subconsciously judge your business based on visual presentation.
-Within seconds, they decide whether your brand feels trustworthy, professional, premium, forgettable, or cheap.
+Before they read your story, check your prices, or learn about your skills, they automatically judge your business based on how it looks.
+In just a few seconds, they decide if your brand feels trustworthy, professional, high-end, forgettable, or cheap.

 The Internet Has Changed How Customers Judge Businesses